Sudanese forces clash in Khartoum after talks break down

 Outside Khartoum, the worst fighting has been in the Darfur region, where a civil war has simmered since 2003, killing around 300,000 people.

-More than 100,000 people have fled militia attacks in West Darfur to neighbouring Chad since the latest fighting began, and the numbers could double in the next three months, the U.N. refugee agency said on Thursday.
+More than 100,000 people have fled militia attacks in Darfur in the west to neighbouring Chad since the latest fighting began, and the numbers could double in the next three months, the U.N. refugee agency UNHCR said on Thursday.

-Truce efforts had been aimed at delivering humanitarian aid to civilians caught in a war that has brought deadly shellfire and shooting, disabled power and water networks, ruined hospitals and hampered food supplies in an already hungry nation.
+Truce efforts aimed to deliver aid to civilians caught in a war that has brought deadly violence, disabled power and water networks, ruined hospitals and hampered food distribution.

-The U.N.'s World Food Programme and its refugee agency UNHCR said continued looting was disrupting their efforts to help Sudanese, calling on all parties to respect humanitarian work.
+Aid workers in Sudan say fierce fighting, rampant looting and reams of red tape are hampering aid efforts.
+The United Nations called on all parties to respect humanitarian work.

 The WFP said it had recorded losses of more than $60 million since the fighting began.
 The UNHCR said two of its offices in Khartoum were pillaged and its warehouse in El Obeid was targeted on Thursday.

 "Since yesterday one telecom network has been down.
 Today another one is down.
 The power is out but the water has come back.
-It's like they're alternating forms of torture," said Omer Ibrahim, who lives in a district of Omdurman that has seen little fighting.
+It's like they're alternating forms of torture," said Omer Ibrahim, who lives in Omdurman.

-(Reporting by Nafisa Eltahir in Cairo and Khalid Abdelaziz in Dubai; editing by Angus McDowall and Mark Heinrich)
+(Reporting by Nafisa Eltahir in Cairo and Khalid Abdelaziz in Dubai; Editing by Angus McDowall and Edmund Blair)

 ((Nafisa.Eltahir@thomsonreuters.com;))